ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 So what helped me was hearing that I actually was a good entry level programmer.
 As you can see, most of the bullets above include people confirming my abilities.
 That and seeing that other programmers once felt the same way that I did.

 Don't get me wrong though.
-I'm still not brimming with confidence about my abilities. **I'm just less anxious about calling myself a web developer now.** When people ask me what I do, I don't mutter something about learning programming under my breath.
+I'm still not brimming with confidence. **I'm just less anxious about calling myself a web developer now.** When people ask me what I do, I don't mutter something about learning programming under my breath.
 Instead, I can calmly state, "I'm a web developer."
 If people ask follow up questions I can say more.
 If not, that's fine too cause I'd honestly rather leave it at that.

 ## Calling yourself a web developer